-Inspired by Robert Kramer’s 1987 Documentary Route 1 USA, I am creating art works-sometimes collaboratively – inviting local artists -from objects I am finding in our waters from Key West, Florida to Fort Kent, Maine.
+Inspired by Robert Kramer’s 1987 Documentary Route 1 USA, I created art works – sometimes collaboratively inviting local artists -from objects I am finding in our waters on my drive from Key West, Florida to Fort Kent, Maine.
+I spoke with fisherman and talked about the changes they have seen in the last 50 years.

 Barbara Rogers Bridges is a Maine native who has become increasingly concerned with the ocean trends she has seen over the last several decades.